 Place the raisins in a small microwave-proof bowl, pour over the rum, and microwave for 1 minute.
 Stir and set aside to cool and soak for an hour (or longer).

-Combine the above ingredients in a large bowl and cool.
+Combine boiling water, honey, butter, and salt in a large bowl and cool.

 In a liquid measuring cup, combine the water and sugar until dissolved.
 Sprinkle the yeast on top and let it sit for 5-10 minutes, until it bubbles.